 France has used this strategy for forty years.
 It gradually connects new cities to the network and blends segments of high-speed rail with conventional tracks.
 As new high-speed tracks are added, the network is built out and travel times are slashed.

-For example, the Paris to Marseilles trip—roughly the distance of Chicago to Memphis—took nearly six hours in 1980.
+For example, the Paris to Marseilles trip—roughly the distance of Nashville to Kansas City or San Francisco to San Diego—took nearly six hours in 1980.
 Now it takes just three.